JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 | binaryInput.port | Port where BSON Adapter will connect and receive binary packets | 50000 |

 ## Persistence with CouchDB
-A CouchDB server must be run as a standalone service in order to enable layout persistence.
+A CouchDB server must be run as a standalone service in order to enable object persistence.
 Download the appropriate version for your system from http://couchdb.apache.org/, then do the following:
   1. Start the Apache CouchDB application
-  2. In a browser, navigate to http://127.0.0.1:5984/_utils/ to open the GUI tools
+  2. In a browser, navigate to http://127.0.0.1:5984/_utils/ to open the GUI tools (this may happen automatically when you start CouchDB)
-  3. Go to setup and choose "Setup Single Node"
+  3. Go to the Setup panel and choose "Configure a Single Node"
-  4. Configure a username and password, using "127.0.0.1" as the host, and the default port of 5984
+  4. Choose a username and password when prompted, using "127.0.0.1" as the host, and the default port of 5984
   5. From the Databases panel, create a new database called "openmct"
   6. Go to Configuration->CORS, choose "Enable CORS", and add http://localhost:8000 to the allowed domains.
 This will allow OpenMCT read and write access to the database.

-To test that this functionality is working, create a new item, and save it to "My Items".
+To test that this functionality is working, create a new item in the web client, and save it to "My Items".
 Then, refresh the browser and observe that the item is persisted.

 # BSON Telemetry Server